What Is the LSAT Test?

 The LSAC offers a free practice LSAT, but there are a number of ways you can prepare for this test and get the score you’d like!

 - Private tutors: Many different organizations offer private tutoring – Kaplan, Sylvan, TutorNation, and more.
 The caveat?
-They’ll cost you upwards of $1,000.
+They can cost you upwards of $1,000.
 The bonus?
 Guarantees.
 If you don’t score well, you get your money back.

 - Books: Sworn off of the old-fashioned paper-and-pencil?
 Don’t be too hasty!
 Those books have helpful practice questions and tips.
 Plus, they walk you through each question and solution.

 - Online Courses: If you’re self-motivated, and let’s face it – you probably are if you’re thinking about law school, taking an online course may be the best prep method for you.
 You can pace yourself between online seminars, practice questions, study groups and practice tests.
 Plus, you don’t have to pay the hefty fees of a private tutor.

 Good luck getting the score you want on the LSAT, and getting into your top choice of law schools!